-INTERNATIONAL OCCUPATIONAL EXPOSURE LIMITS: Currently, there are additional exposure limit values established by various countries for some components of this mixture.
+INTERNATIONAL OCCUPATIONAL EXPOSURE LIMITS: Currently, there are no additional exposure limit values established by various countries for the components of this mixture.
 More current limits may be available; individual countries should be consulted to determine if newer limits are available.